typescriptlibs/tst/SECURITY.md

 Supported Versions
 ------------------

-The following versions of tsl-apple-cloudkit are currently being supported with security updates.
+The following versions of TST are currently being supported with security updates.

 | Version | Supported |
 | ------- | --------- |